NVIDIA/DALI/docs/advanced_topics.rst

 By contrast, ordinary host memory is relatively inexpensive to allocate and free.
 To reduce host memory consumption, the buffers might shrink when the new requested size is smaller than the fraction of the old size.
-This is called shrink threshold, and the value and it can be adjusted to a value between 0 (never shrink) and 1 (always shrink).
+This is called shrink threshold.
+It can be adjusted to a value between 0 (never shrink) and 1 (always shrink).
 The default is 0.9.
 The value can be controlled by the ``DALI_HOST_BUFFER_SHRINK_THRESHOLD`` environmental variable or be set in Python by using the `nvidia.dali.backend.SetHostBufferShrinkThreshold` function.

 During processing, DALI works on batches of samples.
 For the GPU and some CPU operators, each batch is stored as contiguous memory and is processed at once, which reduces the number of